Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ## Randomized Basic with Multiple Answers

 This is just 2/3/n cards in one card.
 You may be wondering, "Why not just *actually* make several cards?".
-For the mostp art that's true, but there is (at least) one situation where this is useful: practicing math concepts.
+For the most part that's true, but there is (at least) one situation where this is useful: practicing math concepts.

 ![RandomBasic with MA](https://github.com/user-attachments/assets/57269c25-e82f-4e2c-a733-f631871836d4)